 The good news is the tours can come and go in cycles, so you can easily get lucky and find yourself alone on a beach when all of the tour boats get up and leave at the same time.
 That happened to us on Koh Pak, which is probably why it ended up being one of our favorite spots on this tour.
 We had the entire island and beach swing to ourselves.

-We spent the entire day lounging at the beach and exploring the area.
+We spent entire days lounging at the beach and exploring the area.
 This place is very close to what you call paradise.
 The stunning limestone formations are visible from any vantage point and you can hardly take your eyes off it.
-There are a lot of people at the beach but the area is so wide that you don’t really feel crowded.
+There are a lot of people at the beach but the area is so wide that you don’t feel crowded.
 This place is also known for rock climbing so if you’re into that walk over to Pranang beach.
 And if you’re lucky you might see some monkeys as well.

 2 Days In Bangkok

-After spending a few days in the area we headed to Bangkok.
+The final stop on our Thailand itinerary was Bangkok.
 We took a direct flight from Ao Nang, which was pretty quick.
 We wanted to spend our last couple days in Bangkok to explore the city, visit some of its many temples, night markets and street food stalls.

 There are too many temples in Bangkok to even attempt to list.
 But if you have limited time, the two musts are Wat Pho and Wat Arun.
 They are also very close to each other.
-We took a taxi from our hotel to Wat Pho and then just needed to walk a bit and cross the river by ferry to get to Wat Arun.
+We took a taxi from our hotel to Wat Pho and then just needed to cross the river by ferry to get to Wat Arun.
 The weather in Bangkok can be so unpredictable!
 From the time we left Wat Pho until we got to Wat Arun 15 min later it was sunny.
 Then it poured and then it was sunny again.

 Although Bangkok is such an interesting and vibrant city we quickly got tired of it.
 It’s busy and crowded and has that big city hustle vibe.
 Two days was just the right time to spend there for us.